smaurice101/readthedocs/docs/source/docker.rst

 .. figure:: sol8.png

 .. important::
-   The documentation link **WILL ONLY be functionall AFTER you run your project in TSS.**
+   The documentation link **WILL ONLY be functional AFTER you run your project in TSS.**

 Here are your new DAGs: